-In the real world, when reports and tender documents are submitted, they are likely to be one of many!
-Your cover page may be your one chance to say: “Read ME!” before your hard work is consigned to a pile on a desk.
+In the real world, when reports and tender documents are submitted, they are likely to be one document in a pile of many!
+Your cover page may be your one chance to say: “Read ME!” before your hard work is consigned to a pile on a desk marked “REJECTED.
 This post continues from the post: Phase 1 Report outline and can only be completed once you have your PAT topic.

 The following full details (NO abbreviations) must be included on your cover page: